MarcoFusi1980/MangrovePlot/README.md

 # MangrovePlot
 Analysis of the plant-animal-bacterial interaction

-Code used to analysi the bacterial dynamic in mangrove bioturbated sediment
+Code used to analyse the bacterial community dynamic in mangrove bioturbated sediment